isovector/certainty-by-construction/src/book/3-proofs.lagda.md

 As you can see, Agda's parser offers us a great deal of flexibility, and we can use this to great advantage when defining domain specific languages.
-Returning to our problem of making `trans`-style proofs easier to think about, we can explore how to use mixfix parsing to construct valid syntax more amenable to equational reasoning.
+Returning to our problem of making `def:trans`-style proofs easier to think about, we can explore how to use mixfix parsing to construct valid syntax more amenable to equational reasoning.